Mac OS X USB Stick

 First we need the image for the operating system, i.e. a file that contains the software.

-I would only ever advise images directly from Apple, since other sites may have integrated malware.
+I would always only recommend images directly from Apple, as other sites may have integrated malware.

 Here are some images for the operating systems directly from Apple: